bradleyd/bogusdb/README.md

 # Bogusdb

-A simple `FAKE` ORM database object.
+`Bogusdb` is a simple `fake` ORM database object.
+Nothing more, nothing less.
+There are great tools out there that do the same thing( and do it much better).
+The problem is most require heavy dependencies with them.
+Also, most tools assume you are using active record and or a rails environment.  `Bogusdb` can be used in tests where you do not want to actually create any data, but need to `unit` test your logic against a object that quacks like a ORM object.

-I use this when testing daemons that have DB dependencies, but wish not to connect to the database at all.
+* I use this when testing daemons that have DB dependencies

 ## Installation